emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity as it breeds bugs and hinders maintainability.
 Remember, you write code not just for machines to execute but also for humans to read, understand, and modify."

 This quote by the polymath genius Da Vinci applies perfectly to the realm of programming.
 It emphasizes that well-structured, straightforward code is more valuable and effective than overly intricate and convoluted scripts.
 It's a reminder to programmers to value readability, modularity, and elegance in their work.

+# 2024-01-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data."

+This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
+Instead, programmers should prioritize readability, simplicity, and correctness initially, as these attributes foster better long-term project health and sustainability.
+Optimization becomes crucial when it's backed by evidence that a part of the program is indeed a bottleneck.